-- evaluating the business purpose of significant unusual transactions; and - assessing significant accounting estimates for bias.
+- procedures over the valuation adjustments between the IFRS financial statements and the Solvency II balance sheet; - evaluating the business purpose of significant unusual transactions; and - assessing significant accounting estimates for bias.

-Identifying and responding to risks of material misstatement due to non-compliance with laws and regulations.
-We identified areas of laws and regulations that could reasonably be expected to have a material effect on the Group Solvency and Financial Condition Report from our general commercial and sector experience, through discussion with the directors and other management (as required by auditing standards), and from inspection of the group's regulatory and legal correspondence and discussed with the directors and other management the policies and procedures regarding compliance with laws and regulations.
+Identifying and responding to risks of material misstatement due to non-compliance with laws and regulations

+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the information subject to audit in the Relevant Elements of the Group Solvency and Financial Condition Report from our general commercial and sector experience through discussion with the directors and other management (as required by auditing standards), and from inspection of the Group's regulatory and legal correspondence and discussed with the directors and other management the policies and procedures regarding compliance with laws and regulations.

-As the group is regulated, our assessment of risks involved gaining an understanding of the control environment including the entity's procedures for complying with regulatory requirements.
+As the Group is regulated, our assessment of risks involved gaining an understanding of the control environment including the entity's procedures for complying with regulatory requirements.

-We communicated identified laws and regulations throughout our team and remained alert to any indications of non-compliance throughout the audit.
-This included communication from the group to full scope component audit teams of relevant laws and regulations identified at the group level, and a request for full scope component auditors to report to the group team any instances of non-compliance with laws and regulations that could give rise to a material misstatement at group.
+We communicated identified laws and regulations throughout our team and remained alert to any indications of noncompliance throughout the audit.
+This included communication from the group to full-scope component audit teams of relevant laws and regulations identified at the Group level, and a request for full scope component auditors to report to the group team any instances of non-compliance with laws and regulations that could give rise to a material misstatement at group.

-The potential effect of these laws and regulations on the Group and Solvency Financial Condition Report varies considerably.
+The potential effect of these laws and regulations on the information subject to audit in the Relevant Elements of the Group Solvency and Financial Condition Report varies considerably.

-Firstly, the group is subject to laws and regulations that directly affect the Solvency and Financial Condition Report including financial reporting legislation (including related companies legislation), PRA Rules and Solvency II regulations, distributable profits legislation, taxation legislation, and pension legislation and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related Solvency and Financial Condition Report items.
+Firstly, the Group is subject to laws and regulations that directly affect the information subject to audit in the Relevant Elements of the Group Solvency and Financial Condition Report including financial reporting legislation (including related companies legislation), PRA Rules and Solvency II regulations, distributable profits legislation, taxation legislation, and pension legislation and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related items in the information subject to audit in the Relevant Elements of the Group Solvency and Financial Condition Report.

-Secondly, the group is subject to many other laws and regulations where the consequences of non-compliance could have a material effect on amounts or disclosures in the Group Solvency and Financial Condition Report, for instance through the imposition of fines or litigation or the loss of the group's license to operate.
-We identified the following areas as those most likely to have such an effect: Listing rules, regulatory capital and liquidity requirements and certain aspects of company legislation recognising the financial and regulated nature of the group's activities and certain regulated subsidiaries.
+Secondly, the Group is subject to many other laws and regulations where the consequences of non-compliance could have a material effect on amounts or disclosures in the information subject to audit in the Relevant Elements of the Group Solvency and Financial Condition Report, for instance through the imposition of fines or litigation or the loss of the Group's license to operate.
+We identified the following areas as those most likely to have such an effect: listing rules, regulatory capital and liquidity requirements and certain aspects of company legislation recognising the financial and regulated nature of the group's activities and certain regulated subsidiaries.
 Auditing standards limit the required audit procedures to identify non-compliance with these laws and regulations to enquiry of the directors and other management and inspection of regulatory and legal correspondence, if any.
 Therefore if a breach of operational regulations is not disclosed to us or evident from relevant correspondence, an audit will not detect that breach.